Daeer-Projects/Dylan-Beattie-and-the-Linebreakers/BehindBlueEyes.md

 To be fated
 To telling only lies

-[Pre-Chorus]
+[Chorus]
 But my dreams, they aren't as empty
 As my conscience seems to be
 I have hours, only lonely
-My love is vengeance
+My love is vengeance that's never free
-That's never free

-[Chorus]
-No one knows what it's like
-To feel these feelings
-Like I do
-And I blame you
-No one bites back as hard
-On their anger
-None of my pain and woe
-Can show through

 [Verse 2]
-But my dreams, they aren't as empty
-As my conscience seems to be
-I have hours, only lonely
-My love is vengeance
-That's never free

-[Chorus]
 No one knows what it's like
 To feel these feelings
 Like I do